 We hold an assessment week every term where all students are tested in the Core subjects (English, Maths and ICT).
 Our data manager enters all data on a tracker.
 Senior staff analyse all data to identify gaps in progress for different groups of children, including those with SEN.

-Individual SEN targets are reviewed on a termly basis and new targets are set.
+Individual SEN targets are reviewed on a termly basis.
 These are in addition to the behavioural and Literacy/ Numeracy targets all pupils have.

 Supporting Pupils with Special Educational Needs/Disabilities and their Families: